vEnhance/dotfiles/gnucash-txn-import/README.md

 ### Download Tech CU (for importing)

-Go to Accounts, then use "Print" and save resulting HTML (HTML only, not webpage complete).
+Go to Accounts, click either account, then use "Print" and save resulting HTML (HTML only, not webpage complete).
 Save only a single file `data/techcu.html` since it combines both savings and checking.

 ### Download Citi (for importing)

-Click the stupid Export icon,
-choose "year to date", then export as CSV to `data/citi.csv`.
+Go to the account, choose "year to date", click the stupid Export icon (looks like "download") then export as CSV to `data/citi.csv`.

 ### Download PayPal (for importing)

-From the dashboard, press "View All" or whatever to get a list of recent transactions.
+From the dashboard, press "Show All" or whatever to get a list of recent transactions.
 Grab the HTML element from the DOM and save it as `data/paypal.html`.